antonioleal/silk/README.md

 ## Description

-Silk is a practical front end to various slackware package management tools, namely slackpkg, sbopkg, slapt-get and slapt-src.
+Silk is a practical front end to various Slackware package management tools, namely slackpkg, sbopkg, slapt-get and slapt-src.
 It implements the more common commands and simplifies the operation of multiple programs by unifying their syntax and execution.
 The idea is to handle all just as 'packages', independently if they are distributed as binary or source, and manage them through a simple and fast user interface.